 This section describes how to select and edit a legacy report template.
+You can modify legacy report templates from the Generate Legacy Report dialog box, or you can edit report templates directly in XML (see "Report Template XML Files" on page 83).
 If you or another user have edited or created other default report templates, you might not see the default report templates described in this section.